Tuscany at a glance

 - A multi-centre break

 Lucca’s magnificent walls can be explored on bike or by foot, they also have buses running along the old city for more excursions to local attractions.
-Walking around Lucca you’ll be able to take in their many churches – 99 to be exact!
+Walking around Lucca you’ll be able to find many churches – 99 to be exact!

 If you a visting more than one Tuscan city we would recommend hiring a car.